MySQL Enterprise Edition now includes two plugins that enable MySQL Server to use external authentication methods to authenticate MySQL users:

 The PAM plugin uses the information passed to it by the MySQL server (such as user name, host name, password, and authentication string), plus whatever is available for PAM lookup (such as Unix passwords or an LDAP directory).
 The plugin checks the user credentials against PAM and returns success or failure.

 The PAM plugin works with a client-side plugin that simply sends the password to the server in clear text so it can be passed to PAM.
 This may be a security problem in some configurations, but is necessary to use the server-side PAM library.
 To avoid problems if there is any possibility that the password would be intercepted, clients should connect to MySQL Server using SSL.
-See The Cleartext Client-Side Authentication Plugin.
+See Client-Side Cleartext Pluggable Authentication.

-Distributions of MySQL for Windows include an authentication plugin that enables MySQL Server to use native Windows services to authenticate client connections.
+MySQL Enterprise Edition distributions for Windows include an authentication plugin that enables MySQL Server to use native Windows services to authenticate client connections.
 Users who have logged in to Windows can connect from MySQL client programs to the server based on the information in their environment without specifying an additional password.

 The client and server exchange data packets in the authentication handshake.
 As a result of this exchange, the server creates a security context object that represents the identity of the client in the Windows OS.
 This identity includes the name of the client account.
 The Windows authentication plugin uses the identity of the client to check whether it is a given account or a member of a group.
 By default, negotiation uses Kerberos to authenticate, then NTLM if Kerberos is unavailable.